And babies: History

 Although the photograph was shot almost two years prior to the production of the poster, Haeberle had not released it until late 1969.
 It was a color photograph taken on his personal camera, which he did not turn over to the military, unlike the black and white photographs he took on a military camera.
 Haeberle sold the color photographs to Life magazine where they were first seen nationally in the December 5, 1969, issue.
-When the poster came out a few weeks later, in late December 1969, the image was still quite shocking and new to most viewers but already becoming a defining image of the My Lai massacre and U.S. war crimes in Vietnam.
+When the poster came out a few weeks later, in late December 1969, the image was still quite shocking and new to most viewers but already becoming a defining image of the My Lai massacre and U.S. war crimes in North Vietnam and South Vietnam.

-The message of the poster was that American soldiers were killing babies in Vietnam, and therefore that the war was immoral.
+The message of the poster was that American soldiers were killing babies in South Vietnam, and therefore that the war was immoral.
 According to cultural historian M. Paul Holsinger, And babies was "easily the most successful poster to vent the outrage that so many felt about the conflict in Southeast Asia.
 Copies are still frequently seen in retrospectives dealing with the popular culture of the Vietnam War era or in collections of art from the period."
 According to historian Matthew Israel, "My Lai became the representative incident of war crimes in Vietnam.
 It sparked a great deal of antiwar protest, including efforts by artists, the best-known of which was the And babies poster."

 The poster was included in two major MoMA exhibitions: Kynaston McShine's 1970 exhibition of conceptual art, Information; and Betsy Jones' 1971 The Artist as Adversary.

 During the 1972 Nixon reelection campaign, the poster was revived with the text replaced with "Four More Years?" in blood red.
 The British punk band Discharge wrote the song "Q: And Children?
 A: And Children" on the album Hear Nothing See Nothing Say Nothing (1982).